 Marketing Major, Bachelor of Arts in Business Administration (BAB)

-The Marketing curriculum prepares students for a wide variety of possible career paths.
-Marketers can be involved with such activities as product development, pricing decisions, advertising, sales management and marketing research.
-Marketing practitioners act as the connecting link between the firm and its external environment; they assist organizations in adapting to an ever-changing environment.
+The Marketing curriculum prepares students for a wide variety of occupational possibilities.
+Marketers are involved with such activities as product planning, pricing decisions, advertising, sales management and marketing research.
+Marketing practitioners act as the connecting link between the firm and its external environment; they assist management in adapting the firm to an ever-changing society.

 Students must be formally admitted to the Business Undergraduate Program or officially declared as a minor before enrolling in business classes in the major.
 See Business Administration Course Enrollment Policies for more information.